How Do Microwave Ovens Work

 As the name suggests, the microwave oven is an electronic device that uses microwave radiation to heat food, tea, or coffee.
 A microwave oven is one of the compulsory appliances among others in a home kitchen.
 It can help you cook your food faster or reheat your food instantly.
 Let’s dig deep to learn how the microwave oven works.
 Let’s dig deeper and know “how do microwave ovens work?” and what are the parts and their functionality.

-How does the microwave oven work:
+How do microwave ovens work:

 Microwave radiation is the portion of the large electromagnetic radiation.
 The microwave spectrum has a wavelength of 1mm to 1m or corresponding 300GHz to 300MHz frequency.
 Microwave radiation with a frequency of 2450MHz is absorbed easily in water, that is the basic principle of heating food behind a microwave oven.
 As the ration is absorbed by the water molecules, the molecules vibrate and produce heat because of friction.